WebAssembly/module-linking/design/proposals/module-linking/Explainer.md

   )
 )
 ```
+Technically, this tupling instance definition is just shorthand for an
+auxiliary adapter module that reexports all its imports.
+This shorthand will
-This tupling option will become more evidently useful once other definitions
-are presented (below).
+become more evidently useful once other definitions are presented (below).

 ### Import Definitions